 The bedrock underlying the proposed site is dominated by dark grey to black limestone and shale of the Lucan Formation.
 The bedrock in this area is of a thickness of between 300m - 800m.
-The subsoils in this location largely consists of Limestone till, while a small section to the north of the site and surrounding area consists of Made Ground.
-The proposed maximum excavation depth for tree pits and attenuation basins will be 1.5m.
+The subsoils in this location largely consists of Made ground, while a very small section to the north east of the site and surrounding area consists of Limestone till.
 Given the nature of the underlying subsoils and bedrock of the site there are no anticipated significant effects on the soils and geology of the area.